 Keto cheesecake for ALL!

-I originally shared this recipe as an exclusive for Mi Casa Cooking Club, my membership group (you can read more about that here).
+I originally shared this recipe as an exclusive for Mi Casa Cooking Club, my membership group (which isn’t running right now).
 The response was amazing and I knew that I couldn’t not share this recipe with the world.
 Yes, it’s vegan, but still completely creamy What’s the secret?
 Tofu!
 I know, I know, but trust me — tofu can be a great option.
 I talked more about tofu, how to source the best options, and estrogen in tofu in this recipe post for Pan Fried Glazed Tofu.

 How to make a keto pie crust